harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 While tie bar (arc) symbol above or below the two consonants is not necessary, but it helps to clarify.

 ---
+We've covered before that an **allophone** is any set of indistinguishable speech sounds used to pronounce a single phoneme.

 Allophones for `/t/`
 **/ɾ/** (flap) : water, bottle
 **/ʔ/** (glottal stop) : button, mountain, uh-oh